-- 4. Processing a Complaint - a.
+- a.
 The Commission will acknowledge the receipt of a complaint filed in accordance with this section of the Rules to the complainant in writing within ten (10) days. - b.
 The Commission will conduct an initial review of the complaint to determine whether the complaint sets forth information or allegations that reasonably suggest that a school may not be in compliance with ACCSC standards or requirements. - i.
 If additional information or clarification is required, the Commission will send a request to the complainant.
 If the requested information is not received within 30 days, the complaint may be considered abandoned and not investigated by ACCSC. - ii.
 If the Commission determines after the initial review of the complaint that the information or allegations do not reasonably suggest that a school may not be in compliance with ACCSC standards or requirements, the complaint may be considered closed and not investigated by ACCSC.
 The Commission, at its discretion, may provide a copy of the complaint to the school. - iii.
 If the Commission determines after the initial review3 of the complaint that the information or allegations reasonably suggest that a school may not be in compliance with ACCSC standards or requirements and otherwise meets the requirements of this section: - 1.
-The Commission will forward the complaint to the school named in the complaint and will summarize the allegations, identify the ACCSC standards or requirements that the school allegedly violated, and allow the school an opportunity to respond. - 2.
+The Commission will forward the complaint to the school named in the complaint and will summarize the allegations, identify the ACCSC standards or requirements that the school allegedly violated, and allow the school an opportunity to respond.4 - 2.
 In the event that there is a pending on-site evaluation at the school, the on-site evaluation team and the school may be made aware of the complaint at any stage in this process. - 3.
 In all instances, the Commission will take the school's response to the complaint into consideration prior to rendering a decision. - c.
-The school's response to the complaint should set forth all defenses that the school intends to assert and should include documentation or other supporting materials that the school deems necessary to demonstrate compliance with accrediting standards. - d.
+The Commission will send all complaints received to the applicable state or federal regulatory agency(ies) and may send the complaint to the U.S. Department of Education in accordance with Section X(C)(6), Rules of Process and Procedures, Standards of Accreditation. - d.
 Whenever a complaint indicates that the school may be in violation of accrediting standards or requirements, the matter may be forwarded to the Commission for independent consideration or for consideration in conjunction with any other accreditation matter pending before the Commission. - e.
 Whenever a complaint alleges substantial violations of accrediting standards and other requirements such that expedited review is warranted, the matter may be forwarded to the Executive Committee of ACCSC, which may take appropriate action pursuant to Section 1.09.a, AACSC Bylaws, Standards of Accreditation.
 Any complaints so referred must meet the requirements set forth in this section of the Rules. - f.
 The Commission may, at any time, request additional information from the complainant or the school that is deemed to be necessary for the resolution of the complaint.
 A reasonable time limit for replying to such requests may be imposed and the Commission may not consider information that is not submitted in a timely fashion.